 Dr. Rothenberg trained at Massachusetts General Hospital in internal medicine and at the Massachusetts General Hospital Cancer Center and the Dana Farber Cancer Institute in medical oncology, earning board certification in these specialties.
 He received his M.D. and Ph.D. degrees from the Stanford University School of Medicine, and his B.A. degree in Chemistry from Yale University.

-Dr. Nora Ku, M.D., serves as a Senior Medical Director for Loxo Oncology.
+Dr. Nora Ku, M.D., serves as a Executive Medical Director for Loxo Oncology.

 Her career in academic and community practice included active involvement in clinical research as a clinical investigator.
 Prior to joining Loxo Oncology Dr. Ku worked with a specialty consulting group supporting projects facilitating drug development by large and small pharmaceutical company clients.